 Yes, it became a federal holiday in the United States in 1937 due to the decision of Congress and President Franklin Delano Roosevelt.
 Nowadays it is generally observed by the U.S. Postal Service, federal agencies, banks, most state government offices, most school districts and many businesses.
 Most states celebrate it as an official state holiday and close schools and other state services.

 When is Columbus Day celebrated?

 Columbus Day is celebrated on the second Monday in October, but up until 1970 it was celebrated on October 12 to commemorate Columbus' arrival in the Americas which occurred on October 12, 1492.
-Since 1970, the holiday has been fixed to the second Monday in October.
+Since 1971 due to The Uniform Monday Holiday Act, the holiday's date has been fixed to the second Monday in October.